pennhanlee/tp/docs/DeveloperGuide.md

 * Hrary -> Harry (Edit Distance 1)
 * Haarry -> Harry (Edit Distance 1)

-The suggestion mechanism is facilitated by `Logic` Component through `FindCommand` which calls on `SuggestionAlgorithm`.
+The suggestion mechanism is facilitated by `Logic` Component through `FindCommand` which calls on `SuggestionAlgorithm` if no books can be found.
 `SuggestionAlgorithm` will call on `WordBank` in `Model` for the stored words required to complete the mechanism.
 `SuggestionAlgorithm` will implement the following operations:
 * `SuggestionAlgorithm#findSuggestions()` — Filters the relevant words to be returned as a suggestion